little-world/rust-course/projecta/04-memory-pool.md

 - Preventing fragmentation
 - Detecting memory leaks and double-frees

-### Why It Matters

-Memory pools are critical for high-performance systems where allocation patterns are predictable.
-Game engines, embedded systems, real-time applications, and network servers use memory pools to achieve deterministic performance by avoiding unpredictable heap allocations.
-Understanding memory pools teaches you about memory layout, alignment, lifetimes, and ownership - core concepts in systems programming.

 ### Use Cases

 - Game engines: Managing game objects with predictable lifecycles